 \section{Discussion}

-In this paper we have studied the $S^3$ partition function of the mass deformed $\text{U}(N)_k\times U(N+M)_{-k}$ ABJM theory with non-equal ranks for finite $k,N,M$.
-When the two ranks are the same $M=0$ this model was studied by the Fermi gas formalism in \cite{Nosaka:2015iiw}.
-In this paper we extended the Fermi gas formalism to the case with non-equal rank $M>0$.
-As a result we have found non-trivial evidences for that the partition functions for $m_1=m_2$ satisfies an infinite set of exact bilinear relations \eqref{conjecturedmABJMbilinearidentity}.
+In this paper we have studied the $S^3$ partition function of the mass deformed $\text{U}(N)_k\times \text{U}(N+M)_{-k}$ ABJM theory for finite $k,N,M$.
+For $M=0$ this model was studied by the Fermi gas formalism in \cite{Nosaka:2015iiw}.
+In this paper we have extended the Fermi gas formalism to the case with non-equal ranks of the gauge group, $M>0$.
+As a result we have found non-trivial evidences that the partition functions for $m_1=m_2$ satisfies an infinite set of exact bilinear relations \eqref{conjecturedmABJMbilinearidentity}.
 For $m_1=m_2=-\pi i(\nu-2a)/\nu$ with $\nu,a\in\mathbb{N}$, $1\le a\le \nu-1$ our proposal \eqref{conjecturedmABJMbilinearidentity} coincides with the higher rank generalization of the result in \cite{Bonelli:2017gdk} which relates the partition function of the ABJM theory without mass deformation to the $\tau$-function of the $q$-Painlev\'e $\text{III}_3$ (or affine $\text{SU}(2)$ $q$-Toda) equation.
 Remarkably, we have observed that the bilinear relation \eqref{conjecturedmABJMbilinearidentity} is satisfied not only for $m_1=m_2=-\pi i(\nu-2a)/\nu$ but also for general $m_1=m_2\in \mathbb{C}$.
 Hence \eqref{conjecturedmABJMbilinearidentity} also provides relations between the derivatives of the partition functions with respect to the mass parameter which gives some of the OPE coefficients for the stress tensor multiplet \cite{Agmon:2017xes}.